SchulzLab/TFAnalysis/README.md

 # TFAnalysis
-This project contains our code used to generate the conference round submissions to the _ENCODE DREAM in vivo Transcription Factor Binding Site Prediction Challenge_.
+This project contains our code used to generate the leaderboard and conference round submissions to the _ENCODE DREAM in vivo Transcription Factor Binding Site Prediction Challenge_.

 ##Required software
 In order to operate our code on a linux system, the following software must be installed: